Home Blog Third party cookies: What happens when websites share your data

 3. Later, you visit shopping-site.com, which also has content from tracker.com

-4. Tracker.com recognizes your cookie ID and connects your visits
+4. Tracker.com recognizes your cookie ID and connects your user visits across these different sites and other sites that use its content

 The HTTP referer header makes this tracking even more powerful.
 When your browser loads third-party content, it often sends information about which page you’re visiting.
 This allows tracking companies to see not just that you visited a website, but which specific pages you viewed.

 Some websites work with over 100 different third-party domains.
 Each domain can potentially set cookies and track your behavior.
-The result is a detailed behavioral profile that follows you across the entire web.
+The result is a detailed behavioral profile that follows you across the entire web, which many organizations first discover by running a website cookie checker for GDPR risks.

 Research from the mid-2010s showed that individual websites were setting an average of 10 cookies, with some sites deploying over 800 cookies total.
 Many of these came from third-party tracking services.